aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/set-slide-background-master/_index.md

 ### 1. Aspose.Slides for .NET Installed

 To get started, you need to have Aspose.Slides for .NET installed on your development environment.
-If you haven't already, you can download it from the official [Aspose.Slides for .NET website](https://releases.aspose.com/slides/net/).
+If you haven't already, you can download it from the [Aspose.Slides for .NET website](https://releases.aspose.com/slides/net/).

 ### 2. Basic Familiarity with C#